CAFAudit/audit-service/caf-audit-monkey/README.md

 ### Prerequisite

 1. An instance of Elasticsearch available
-2. Audit WebService, (only required if Audit Events are to be sent via the WebService)
+2. Audit Web Service, (only required if Audit Events are to be sent via the Web Service)

 ### How to Run the Audit Monkey
-1. docker pull rh7-artifactory.svs.hpeswlab.net:8443/caf/audit-monkey:3.1.0-SNAPSHOT
+1. docker pull cafaudit/audit-monkey:3.1.0
 2. docker run [OPTIONS] \<IMAGE\_ID\>

 e.g.